scottlaboe/MKS-SERVO42C-USART-Interface/README.md

 # MKS-SERVO42C-USART-Interface
-Simple control interface for the MKS-SERVO42C stepper control board.
+Simple control interface via USART for the MKS-SERVO42C stepper control board.
+I am using Boost to write to a serial port that the stepper is connected to.
+I used the MKS-SERVO42C control software from https://github.com/makerbase-mks/MKS-SERVO42C to write a list of commands.
+The UART address is currently hardcoded to write to one stepper at a time but I plan to add support for multiple steppers on the same bus down the line.
+An error handler is passed in during construction.